Alvaro-Maldo/EDA/README.md

 For this exercise I am using a set of Kaggle Databases referring to all the content uploaded from [Netflix](https://www.kaggle.com/datasets/shivamb/netflix-shows), [Hulu](https://www.kaggle.com/datasets/shivamb/hulu-movies-and-tv-shows), [Amazon Prime](https://www.kaggle.com/datasets/shivamb/amazon-prime-movies-and-tv-shows) and [Disney +](https://www.kaggle.com/datasets/shivamb/disney-movies-and-tv-shows).

-As programming language I will use ``python``.
+For programming I will use ``python`` language code.

-### WebScrapping
+### Web Scraping

-Furthermore I decided it will make sense to cross my initial information with the top [movies](https://www.imdb.com/chart/top/?ref_=nv_mv_250) and [series](https://www.imdb.com/chart/toptv/?ref_=nv_tvv_250) in Imdb, in order to also have a quality perspective of the actual leading companies.
+Furthermore I decided it will make sense to unite my initial database with the top [movies](https://www.imdb.com/chart/top/?ref_=nv_mv_250) and [series](https://www.imdb.com/chart/toptv/?ref_=nv_tvv_250) in Imdb in order to also have an idea of the quality of the leading companies in the market.

-To transform the information from the website, I chose `BeautifulSoup` library, it can be seen at [this link](https://github.com/NotCorrectlyDonated/Netflix_Exploratory_Analysis/blob/main/notebooks/PelisTop250.ipynb).
+To extract the information from the website, I chose the `BeautifulSoup` library which can be seen [here](https://github.com/NotCorrectlyDonated/Netflix_Exploratory_Analysis/blob/main/notebooks/PelisTop250.ipynb).

-## Data Cleaning & Wrangling
+## Data Handling

-To work throughout the data, I used `pandas` library, following different phases:
+To work on the data, I used `pandas` library, following different phases:

 ### Data Cleaning and Selection